tudo-aqua/z3-turnkey/README.md

   > brew install python
 - Linux users should install the Python package provided by their distribution.
 Most likely, it is already present.

-Python 3 is discovered by the build script as follows:
+Python 3 is discovered by the build script using [https://github.com/xvik/gradle-use-python-plugin].
-1. If the project parameter `python` is set, its value is used.
-2. Else, `python3` is tried and used if it exists and refers to a Python 3 interpreter.
-This should be the case on Linux and OS X.
-3. Else, `python` is tried and used if it exists and refers to a Python 3 interpreter.
-This should be the case on Windows.
-4. Else, the build fails.

 ##### `install_name_tool`